madariss5/Blacksky-XMD/README.md

 - `!setprefix` - Change bot prefix
 - `!setbotname` - Change bot name

+## Troubleshooting
+- If the bot disconnects, restart it and scan the QR code again
+- For Heroku deployment issues, ensure all config vars are set correctly
+- Make sure your WhatsApp is updated to the latest version

-## Contributing
+## Support
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+For support:
+1. Open an issue in this repository
+2. Join our WhatsApp group [here](https://chat.whatsapp.com/your-group-link)

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
-For support, join our WhatsApp group [here](https://chat.whatsapp.com/your-group-link).